-3. Students will work in partnership or individually to develop a presentation for the class This presentation will address an ethical issue/dilemma related to the content of the assigned readings and chapters for that week and include all of the components in the presentation outline which will be provided by the instructor.
+3. Presentation.
+Students will work in partnership or individually to develop a presentation for the class.
+This presentation will address an ethical issue/dilemma related to the content of the assigned readings and chapters for that week and include all of the components in the presentation outline which will be provided by the instructor.
 It is expected that the presentation reflect the use of ethical codes, principles, laws, and research, related to the test case.
-Each student and/or team will be assigned a test case and a date to present.
-Students should provide paper copies for the instructor and classmates with an electronic copy being provided to the instructor prior to class.
+Each student and/or team will be identify or create an ethical dilemma test case and a date to present.
+The instructor must approve the ethical dilemma identified.
+An ethical decision making model must be identified and integrated into the class presentation.
+Students should provide paper copies for the instructor and classmates with an electronic copy being provided to the instructor through Livetext prior to class.
 If working with a partner, team members will share equally in points awarded by the instructor.
+It is expected that the presentation will be 45-60 minutes in duration.
+A rubric will be provided and utilized by the instructor to assist in awarding points.